Azure/azure-sdk-for-python/sdk/keyvault/azure-security-keyvault/azure/security/keyvault/secrets/README.md

     > --secret-permissions:
     > Accepted values: backup, delete, get, list, purge, recover, restore, set

-* Use the above mentioned Key Vault name to retreive details of your Vault which also contains your Key Vault URL:
+* Use the above mentioned Key Vault name to retrieve details of your Vault which also contains your Key Vault URL:
     ```Bash
     az keyvault show --name <your-key-vault-name>
     ```